fleschutz/PowerShell/Docs/play-elk-sound.md

 ## play-elk-sound.ps1 - Plays an elk sound

-This script plays an elk sound.
+This PowerShell script plays an elk sound.

 ## Parameters
 ```powershell